-The Original Medicare Plan (Original Medicare) is available everywhere in the United States.
+The Original Medicare Plan (Part A or Part B) The Original Medicare Plan (Original Medicare) is available everywhere in the United States.
 It is the way everyone used to get Medicare benefits and is the way most people get their Medicare Part A and Part B benefits now.
 You may go to any doctor, specialist, or hospital that accepts Medicare.
 The Original Medicare Plan pays its share and you pay your share.